MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Free Tier Comparison

-If you are not ready to pay for a subscription, the free-tier experience matters a lot.
-Each app offers a generous free version, but the gap between them is wider than it looks.
+The free-tier experience matters because many users never upgrade.
+MyNetDiary and Cronometer each offer a generous free version, but the gap between them is wider than it looks.

 First, what they share: full macro and micronutrient tracking is free in both MyNetDiary and Cronometer, including detailed vitamins and minerals.
 Both also offer a free barcode scanner and custom macro and nutrient targets.
 You can see your complete nutrient breakdown, set your own goals, and scan packaged foods without paying either app a cent.